anvc/scalar-for-unity/README.md

 Returns the title of the node, formatted for alphabetical sorting (i.e. with initial non-alphabetic components like the word “the” removed).
 Normally used for internal processing of arrays of nodes.

+**GetAbsoluteThumbnailURL**()

+Returns the absolute URL to the node's thumbnail (if one exists).

 ## ScalarVersion
+Represents a single version of a Scalar node.

 ## ScalarRelation
+Represents (in most cases) a relationship between two Scalar nodes.